TimHessels/WaporAPI/README.md

 # WAPOR API

 # Description:
-This tool collects FAO's WAPOR data of LEVEL 1, LEVEL 2, and LEVEL 3 (excluding the seasonal paramters).
+This tool collects FAO's WAPOR data of LEVEL 1, LEVEL 2, and LEVEL 3 (excluding the seasonal parameters).
 The output will be tiff files and no conversions is preformed to the units.
 The output are in the same units as on the WAPOR Portal (https://wapor.apps.fao.org/home/1)

 The following input is required: